A descent principle for compactly supported extensions of functors: Introduction

-For the equivalence between (A) and (B), in fact $\C$ is only required to be a complete $\infty$-category.
-The categories (B) and (C) are equivalent over an arbitrary field, since characteristic zero is only needed for resolution of singularities.
-Moreover the theorem still holds if $\C$ is an arbitrary complete and pointed $\infty$-category, if in (C) one adds the condition that the functors $\span^\op \to\C$ satisfy descent for abstract blowups; if $\C$ is stable, this is implied by localisation property.
+For the equivalence between (A) and (B) in Theorem \ref{thm:main_intro}, in fact $\C$ is only required to be a complete $\infty$-category.
+The equivalence between (B) and (C) holds if $\C$ is an arbitrary complete and cocomplete pointed $\infty$-category, if in (C) one adds the condition that the functors $\span^\op \to\C$ satisfy descent for abstract blowups; if $\C$ is stable, this is implied by localisation property.
+Since the proof relies on Nagata's compactification theorem, the equivalence between (B) and (C) holds when instead of varieties, one works with separated finite type Noetherian schemes over a separated finite type Noetherian base scheme.

+The categories of functors that occur in Theorem \ref{thm:main_intro} coincide with (sub)categories of hypersheaves.
+The topologies considered on $\smcomp$ and $\comp$ are variants of the well-studied proper cdh-topology on the category of varieties, as defined in \cite{voevodskycdh}.
+To our knowledge, the topology that we consider on $\span$ is new, and has some interesting properties; for example, locally every variety is not only smooth, but also compact.

-A mystery yet to be explained, is that the categories in Theorem \ref{thmintro} bear a remarkable correspondence to different presentations of the Grothendieck ring of varieties over a field of characteristic zero.
+A mystery yet to be explained, is that the categories in Theorem \ref{thm:main_intro} bear a remarkable correspondence to different presentations of the Grothendieck ring of varieties over a field of characteristic zero.
 This ring, denoted $K_0(\var)$, can be given by the following sets of generators and relations, where in each case the product is given by the product of varieties. \begin{itemize} \item[(i)] Generators are smooth and compact varieties, modulo the relations $[\emptyset] =0$ and $[E_C X]+[X] = [Bl_C X] + [C]$ whenever $C$ is a closed subvariety of $X$, $Bl_C X$ is the blowup of $X$ along $C$, and $E_C X$ is the exceptional divisor of the blowup. \item[(ii)] Generators are compact varieties, modulo the relations $[\emptyset]=0$ and $[E] + [X] = [C] + [Y]$ for

 an abstract blowup square. \item[(iii)] Generators are varieties, modulo the relation $[U] + [X\setminus U] = [X]$ where $U$ is an open subvariety of $X$. \end{itemize} The first presentation is Bittner's presentation, the third one is the classical definition.
 Presentations (ii) and (iii) are equivalent over arbitrary $k$, as we will show in Propostion \ref{propreprvanringofvar}.